sisso/rust-mud/mud-space/readme.md

 - giving the components a ship is created with many rooms
 - hire a crew
 - land and fly around

+# Features

+1. It will require much more extra command comparing with traditional mud
+  - Enter, out
+2. How to connect ship into a place? create a temporary portal?